 WHERE TO FIND RELIABLE BATHROOMS IN SAN FRANCISCO

 .
-It’s all done via their cool technology and app, so make sure to download it and set up an account.
-You’ll quickly discover on your trip to San Francisco that there is a lack of accessible bathrooms in this city.
-Consider it your all-access pass to reliable bathrooms (and changing tables).
-Game changer for visitors and locals alike.offers the best new alternative to searching for public restrooms.
+It’s all done via their cool technology and app, so make sure to download it and set up an account.offers the best new alternative to searching for public restrooms.
 It’s an app for locating and accessing modern restrooms around the city in cafés and local markets (and, coming soon, a mobile restroom, say what!)

 MY FAVORITE EATS